 Genesys Knowledge Management User's Guide

-This section describes the use of the general functionality of Genesys Knowledge Management, including:
+This section describes the use of Genesys Knowledge Management functionalities, including:

 - Knowledge Management Overview

 - Using Categories and Standard Responses